 Foursquare leaders have a specific opportunity to pro-actively engage voices like Alan Hirsch on local levels through teaching and by encouraging the use of his Ephesians four assessment tool found in his book, The Forgotten Ways: Reactivating the Missional Church.
-The application of this recommendation creates opportunity for apostolic and prophetic cultures in local, regional, and national environments; thus strengthening relationships among leaders and ultimately producing greater fruitfulness in the field.
+42 The application of this recommendation creates opportunity for apostolic and prophetic cultures in local, regional, and national environments; thus strengthening relationships among leaders and ultimately producing greater fruitfulness in the field.

-&lt;sup>318 Hirsch, The Forgotten Ways, n.p.
+42 Hirsch, The Forgotten Ways, n.p.

-&lt;sup>319 Hirsch, The Forgotten Ways, n.p.
+41 Hirsch, The Forgotten Ways, n.p.